 The 2003 Director Deferred Compensation Plan permits any of the Company's directors who receive a retainer or other fees for Board or Board committee service to defer all or a portion of such fees until a future date, at which time they may be paid in cash or shares of the Company's common stock, or receive all or a portion of such fees in non-statutory stock options.
 Deferred fees that are paid out in cash will earn interest at the 30-year Treasury Bond Rate.
-If a director elects to be paid in common stock, the number of shares will be determined by dividing the deferred fee amount by the closing market price of a share of the Company's common stock on the date of deferral.
-The number of options issued to a director will equal the deferred fee amount divided by 33% of the price of a share of the Company's common stock.
+If a director elects to be paid in common stock, the number of shares will be determined by dividing the deferred fee amount by the closing market price of a share of the Company's common stock.
 The exercise price will equal the fair market value of the Company's common stock at the date the option is issued.
 The options are fully vested when issued and have a term of 10 years.